dev3mike/url-metadata-api/README.md

 ## Introduction

 The NestJS URL Metadata API is an open-source API that retrieves and returns metadata for a given URL.
-It uses a Base64 encoded URL as input and provides detailed metadata, including titles, descriptions, canonical URLs, favicons, Open Graph data, and more.
+It uses a encoded URL as input and provides detailed metadata, including titles, descriptions, canonical URLs, favicons, Open Graph data, and more.
 The API also caches results for efficient performance and supports rate limiting to manage usage.

 This api is using https://www.npmjs.com/package/url-metadata to fetch data

 ## Features

 - **URL Metadata Retrieval:** Fetches detailed metadata for any given URL.
-- **Base64 URL Encoding:** The API accepts URLs in Base64 encoded format.
 - **Caching:** Responses are cached for 1 hour to improve performance and reduce redundant requests.
 - **Rate Limiting:** Limits each IP to 10 requests per hour to prevent abuse and manage resources efficiently.